 Whichever approach you take, you should still consult your solicitor before reaching any final agreement.

-As a solicitor cannot act for both spouses, you should each have your own solicitor.
+Because a solicitor cannot act for both spouses, you should each have your own solicitor.

 Your solicitor needs to understand the background to the divorce, what financial assets are involved, and whether there are any children.
 The information you provide should include: